Optical Power Meter Kits

 The PM400 touchscreen digital power and energy meter console features a 4.3" display with multi-touch technology.
 Capacitive buttons on the front of the unit enable fast access to set the source wavelength or spectrum, a delta mode that shows the change in power from a user-selected set point, the zeroing function, and device main menu.
 In addition to pre-programming source wavelengths or spectra for calibrating measurements, users can enter and save up to twelve attenuation values or data files to correct for effects that external devices (such as filters or beamsplitters) may have on the power measurement.

 A 14-pin auxiliary input allows users to connect their own humidity and temperature sensors as well as access four programmable I/O ports for controlling shutters, interlock devices, laser warning lights, and other common lab devices (see the Pin Diagrams tab for pin descriptions).
 Alternatively, a 2.5 mm stereo (3P) jack accepts the TSP-TH thermistor temperature probe.
 Like the PM100D, this console is compatible with all our C-Series sensors.
-For more information on the PM400 touchscreen digital console features, see the Specs and Display tabs above or visit the full web presentation.
+For more information on the PM400 touchscreen digital console features, see the Specs and Display tabs or visit the full web presentation.

 Additional Power Meter and Sensor Options